 The Palace of St. Michael and St. George

-Last updated on November 7th, 2023 at 09:32 am
+Last updated on June 27th, 2025 at 08:53 am

-During the era of British rule, High Commissioner Sir Frederick Adams in 1819, decided to build a house for himself and his family.
+During the era of British rule, High Commissioner Sir Frederick Adams in 1819 decided to build a house for himself and his family.

-But he was a little exaggerated and instead of a house he created a unique palace in a Georgian style, The Palace of Saint Michael and Saint George in Corfu
+But he was a little exaggerated, and instead of a house, he created a unique palace in a Georgian style, the Palace of Saint Michael and Saint George in Corfu

 It is the largest palace in Greece, second only to the palace of King Otto in Athens, which today houses the Greek parliament.

-The large line of Doric columns has two gates, the Gate of St. Michael and the gate of St. George.
+The large line of Doric columns has two gates, the Gate of St. Michael and the Gate of St. George.

-In the garden is the statue of commissioner Frederick Adams made by Corfiot sculptor Pavlos Prosalendis.
+In the garden is the statue of Commissioner Frederick Adams made by Corfiot sculptor Pavlos Prosalendis.

-Outside it has carved representations of the Ionian Islands and two rows of Ionic columns surrounding the main hall, showing scenes from the Odyssey.
+Outside, it has carved representations of the Ionian Islands and two rows of Ionic columns surrounding the main hall, showing scenes from the Odyssey.

 The first floor is decorated with Corinthian columns.